 Shabina is a UN recognised authority on child, early and forced marriage.
-She is an expert in domestic violence, honour based violence, forced marriage, stranded spouse and female genital mutilation cases.
-She also specialises in children disputes, divorce and financial orders with expertise in Shariah law; both family law and Islamic financing.
+She is an expert in domestic violence, honour based violence, forced marriage, stranded spouse and female genital mutilation cases; and additionally has specialism in children disputes, divorce and financial orders with expertise in Shariah law; both family law and Islamic financing.
 She has worked as an Independent Domestic Violence Advocate handling high risk cases and extremely vulnerable clients.

 Shabina leads the way in researching and championing the rights of women and girls.
 She graduated with a LL.B from Greenwich University and completed her LL.M at Cornell University.
 She was awarded the Blackstone Entrance Exhibition Award and the Lord Lowry Scholarship by the Honourable Society of the Middle Temple in 2008.
 She was called to the Bar in 2009.
 In 2012 she was awarded a Winston Churchill Travel Fellowship enabling her to travel to Sri Lanka, Cambodia and India to conduct legal research on the issue of acid violence.
 In 2013 was admitted as a solicitor.
 That same year, she was selected by the Oxford Centre for Islamic Studies’ to participate in the Young Muslim Leadership Programme; a forum for young British Muslims with strong leadership potential to come together and consider key issues affecting British society.
 In 2014, she was awarded a Churchill Fellow Medallion, by the Winston Churchill Memorial Trust, for her research.